-The Cashier's Office is open Monday through Friday, 9 a.m. to 4:30 p.m.
+The Student Business Service Center is open Monday through Friday, 9 a.m. to 5:00 p.m.
 Personal checks may be cashed up to \$50 per student per day.
-Returned checks will be subject to a \$15 fee.
-Students who have had any checks returned will forfeit their privilege of cashing checks at the Cashier's Office and the Bookstore.
+Returned checks will be subject to a \$35 fee.
+Students who have had any checks returned will forfeit their privilege of cashing checks in the Student Business Service Center and the Bookstore.
 Students presenting bad checks may also be subject to judicial or criminal charges.
-Student payroll checks are issued on a biweekly basis and payroll checks may be cashed for an unlimited amount on student payroll dates only.
+Student payroll checks are issued on a bi-weekly basis and payroll checks may be cashed for \$200 on student payroll dates only.
 On all other days the dollar limit per day is \$50.00.
-To either pick up or cash a check a proper ID is required.
+To either pick up or cash a check a photo ID is required.

-Payments may be made by Master Card, Visa or Discover.
-Tuition and other payments for the fall semester are due July 20 and December 20 for the spring semester.
+Payments may be made by Master Card, American Express or Discover to Educational Computer Systems Inc. (ECSI).
+Tuition and other payments for the fall semester are due August 1 and January 1 for the spring semester.
 Additional dates for installments will be on the Statement of Charges for each semester.
-Payments under the deferred payment plan will be due on the 20th of July, August, September and October for the fall semester and the 20th of December, January, February and March for the spring semester.
-Accounts under the deferred payment plan will be charged interest at the rate of 1% each month on the outstanding balance beginning in September.
-A \$15 late payment fee will be assessed when payment is not received by the due date.
+Payments under the deferred payment plan through ECSI will be due on the 1st of August, September, October, November and December for the fall semester and the 1st of January, February, March, April and May for the spring semester.
+A \$75 late payment fee will be assessed when a minimum payment is not received by the due date.
+If you are waiting on additional Financial Aid, you will still need to make a payment to avoid any late payment fees.
 Any past due accounts will be subject to any collection costs and/or attorney fees necessary to collect the amount due.
 Students with a past due account will not be permitted to register for classes.
-An additional \$25 charge will be accessed if the student account contract is not signed and returned with the first payment in July.
+Delinquent student accounts may result in student dismissal from the College.
+An additional \$50 charge will be accessed if the student account contract is not signed and returned by September 1st.